Probate: Administrator

 When a person dies without a will then the legal personal representative is known as the "administrator".

-This is commonly the closest relative, although that person can renounce their right to be administrator in which case the right moves to the next closest relative.
-This often happens when parents or grandparents are first in line to become the administrator but renounce their rights as they are old, don't have knowledge of estate law and feel that someone else is better suited to the task.
+This is commonly the closest relative, although that person can renounce their right to be administrator, in which case the right moves to the next closest relative.
+This often happens when parents or grandparents are first in line to become the administrator but renounce their rights on the grounds that they are elderly, do not possess knowledge of estate law, or feel that someone else is better suited to the task.

 The appointment of an administrator follows a codified list establishing priority appointees.
 Classes of persons named higher on the list receive priority of appointment to those lower on the list.
 Although relatives of the deceased frequently receive priority over all others, creditors of the deceased and 'any other citizen [of that jurisdiction]' may act as an administrator if there is some cognizable reason or relationship to the estate.
 Alternatively, if no other person qualifies or no other person accepts appointment, the court will appoint a representative from the local public administrator's office.